51Degrees/documentation/src/features/usagesharing.md

 # Introduction

-Some of the services offered by 51Degrees require @evidence from live installations of the
+Some of the services offered by 51Degrees benefit from @evidence (optionally) being sent back to 51Degrees' data processing system from live installations of the @Pipeline.
-@Pipeline to be sent back to 51Degrees' data processing system.
 We use this evidence to ensure that our data is up-to-date, comprehensive and continues to provide accurate results.

 @dotfile usagesharing.gvdot